Welthungerhilfe/ChildGrowthMonitor/README.md

 Current standardized measurements done by aid organisations and governmental health workers are time consuming and expensive.
 Children are moving, accurate measurement, especially of height, is often not possible.

-During the current COVID-19 pandemic the situation has become worse.
-All manual measurement of children is suspended, because it would not be possible to keep a safe distance.

-Bottom line: accurate data on the nutritional status of children is unreliable or non existent
+Bottom line: accurate data on the nutritional status of children is unreliable or non existent.

 ## Solution